 The galactic cycle that has received the most attention in recent literature is the solar system's periodic passages through the spiral arms of the galaxy.
-However, the current scientific understanding of spiral structure and dynamics is severely limited and there is a wide range of uncertainty for the pattern speed of the spiral arms^[33].
+However, the current scientific understanding of spiral structure and dynamics is severely limited and there is a wide range of uncertainty for the pattern speed of the spiral arms [25].
 This has allowed many authors to simply pick whatever pattern speed they need to satisfy their model of galactically induced climate change, without any tests to verify their conclusions.
-Although we feel spiral arm passages are crucially important events for the Sun's orbit in the galaxy, this paper aims to use an alternative approach to viewing the problem and will reserve discussion of the spiral arm free parameter until more well known cycles have been examined in detail.
+Although spiral arm passages are crucial events for the Sun's orbit in the galaxy, this paper aims to use an alternative approach to viewing the problem and will reserve discussion of the spiral arm free parameter until other galactic cycles have been examined in detail.

-Another cyclical process that may be of interest is the orbit of the Magellanic cloud galaxies around our own galaxy, the Milky Way.
-This is described in a recent paper by Shaviv^[37], suggesting that the proximity of the Large Magellanic Cloud to the galactic plane may cause additional cosmic ray flux.
-The orbit of these satellite galaxies has been reconstructed through recent astronomical observations (Lin & Lynden-Bell 1982^[26]), and we feel it is worth examining for potential impacts on the galactic climate change hypothesis.
+Another cyclical process that may be of interest is the orbit of the Magellanic cloud galaxies around the Milky Way.
+This is described in a recent paper by Shaviv (2003), suggesting that the proximity of the Large Magellanic Cloud to the galactic plane may cause additional cosmic ray flux.
+The orbit of these satellite galaxies has been reconstructed through recent astronomical observations (Lin and Lynden-Bell 1982), so it is worth examining for potential impacts on the galactic climate change hypothesis.